PrestaShop/docs/development/components/database/objectmodel.md

 ## Introduction

-ObjectModel class is one of the main pillar of Prestashop's core.
+ObjectModel class is one of the main pillar of PrestaShop's legacy core.
+While a complete migration to Symfony/Doctrine entities is planned in the roadmap, ObjectModel will still remain present and available in our software for a while.

 ObjectModel is the Data Access Layer for PrestaShop, implemented following the Active Record pattern.
-The Data Access Layer (DAL) is a part (with the Database Abstraction Layer - DBAL) of the Object Relational Mapping (ORM) system for PrestaShop.
+The Data Access Layer (DAL) is a part (with the Database Abstraction Layer - DBAL) of the Object Relational Mapping (ORM) legacy system for PrestaShop.

 Read more about Object relation mapping (ORM), Database abstraction layer (DBAL), Data access layer (DAL), and Active Record :